Katherine Stewart

 F, #105317, b. between 1356 and 1370

 Elizabeth Stewart was born between 1356 and 1370.
-She was the daughter of Robert II Stewart, King of Scotland and Eupheme de Ross, Countess of Moray.2 She married David Lindsay, 1st Earl of Crawford, son of Sir Alexander de Lindsay and Catherine Stirling, between 1380 and 1384.3 She and David Lindsay, 1st Earl of Crawford were engaged on 22 February 1374/75.3
+She was the daughter of Robert II Stewart, King of Scotland and Eupheme de Ross.2 She married David Lindsay, 1st Earl of Crawford, son of Sir Alexander de Lindsay and Catherine Stirling, between 1380 and 1384.3 She and David Lindsay, 1st Earl of Crawford were engaged on 22 February 1374/75.3

-From circa 1382, her married name became Lindsay.
-As a result of her marriage, Elizabeth Stewart was styled as Countess of Crawford in 1398.
+She was also known as Jean.4 She was also known as Katherine.4 From circa 1382, her married name became Lindsay.
+After her marriage, Elizabeth Stewart was styled as Countess of Crawford in 1398.

 Citations